Rebalancing: How to get your portfolio back on track

 Perfection is out of place

-If you balance every position exactly to the franc, you will pay unnecessarily high transaction fees – especially for smaller amounts.
-Concentrate on the biggest deviations.
-If the overall distribution between the high-risk and low-risk parts is correct again, you can safely ignore minor imbalances within the high-risk part.
-The next time you make a savings deposit, you can simply adjust them again.
-As a rule of thumb: If a position deviates from its target weighting by more than 5 percentage points, an intervention is indicated.
-Below this, the effort is not worthwhile in most cases.
+If you balance every position down to the last franc, you’ll end up paying unnecessarily high transaction fees—especially on smaller amounts.
+Focus on the largest deviations.
+Once the overall allocation between the high-risk and low-risk portions is back in balance, you can safely ignore minor imbalances within the high-risk portion.
+You can simply realign them during your next contribution.
+As a rule of thumb: if a position deviates by more than 5 percentage points from its target weighting, action is warranted.
+Below that, the effort is usually not worth it.

 The following graphic shows what this looks like in concrete terms.